The class teacher is Mr Braddish.

 Winners: Year 4

-You win some you loose some.
+You win some you lose some.
 Congratulations to year 4 they were deserved winners.
 A great effort from year 3, we were so close.
 Keep your eyes peeled for another battle!
 Well done and keep up the great work year 3.

 Battles of the Classes Year 2 vs Year 3